 It didn’t need to “go” anywhere because it was functioning perfectly as it was.
 The practice was the point.

 I flipped back through the years in my mind to that day with my teacher.
 I thought about how different things would be for me had I kept practicing after high school.
 How much I would have enjoyed playing Christmas carols during the holidays and soothing myself on a rough day with my favorite pieces.
 How my girls would have grown up with my music, albeit imperfect, in their memories.
 How I could have continued to make my mother happy by playing her favorites when she visited.

-I had made a mistake in giving up the piano.
+I had made a mistake in giving up the piano completely.
 And I grieved for those lost opportunities for a moment.

 Then I thought about my writing practice and decided I wouldn’t make the same mistake again.
 I wouldn’t dismiss the progress I’d made, the pleasure writing brought me, the joy writing with my girls brought me, the fun I had teaching writing and fostering the growth of the young writers I worked with.

 I understood.
 The practice is the point.

 This week as you write, I hope these words encourage you and help you see your "practice" pieces in a new light.
 And during this week of gratitude, I hope you can find a way to be grateful for what practice brings.